garrandall/popular-music-data/tracks/in-love-wit-chu-da-brat-cherish.md

 Unexplanatory the way you adore me
 Lord have mercy somebody gonna have to pray for me Your worthy, my service is superb
-On purpose im swerving all the way to ya heart
+On purpose I'm swerving all the way to ya heart

 Oh
 Im in love